 These guidelines are an authoritative starting point in defining human rights responsibilities within the private sector.
 Whilst businesses are not being asked to take on the same responsibilities as governments, they are still expected to respect human rights and provide remedy in cases of human rights violations.

 Codes and standards related to companies and human rights have proliferated in recent years.
 This trend has been picked up by governments, who have started passing related legislation, and investors, who have started requesting that companies disclose data on their human rights performance.

 The UN Global Compact Network UK's Business and Human Rights Programme aims to support businesses to better understand and apply human rights standards in their operations.

 Our programme includes, but is not limited to, the following activities:

 - European UN Global Compact Local Networks Business and Human Rights Peer Learning Group;

 - PACE Consortium.

 We welcome suggestions if there is anything you would like to see us cover in our B&HR Programme.
-Please contact Senior Programme Manager, Bee Delgado.
+Please contact Head of Social Sustainability, Bee Delgado.